tedchain/tedchain-technology/README.md

 The output is a WebSocket binary stream.

-Each message in the stream is the :ref:`serialized transaction <data-structures-transaction>`.
+Each message in the stream is the `serialized transaction <data-structures-transaction>`.

 Retrieve the chain info (``/info``)
 -----------------------------------